isomerpages/sndgo-corp/_community/1a-smart-nation-ambassadors.md

 - [Become a Smart Nation Ambassador](mailto:ambassadors@smartnation.gov.sg)
 - [Take part in a Smart Nation Survey](/community/SCOPE)
 - Share a life hack using technology!
-   - Create a short clip (less than one minute) to introduce any digital government service (for example,  XXXX LifeSG XXXX) or  XXXX SingPass Mobile XXXXX).
+   - Create a short clip (less than one minute) to introduce any digital government service (for example, <a href="/our-smart-nation/initiatives/digital-government-services/lifesg" target="_blank">LifeSG</a>) or  <a href="/our-smart-nation/initiatives/strategic-national-projects/national-digital-identity" target="_blank">Singpass</a>).
 You could showcase the features or ways for people to download and navigate.
 Hashtag your video clip with #SmartNation and #pledgeyourselves and ensure that your post is public so that we can find your entry!

 Have a question or need more help?
 Refer to our list of [FAQs](/community/smart-nation-ambassadors/faq) or email us at [Ambassadors@smartnation.gov.sg](mailto:Ambassadors@smartnation.gov.sg).